January 22, 2026 | 3 min read

 Importing guests linked to a primary attendee - often for recreation, accommodation, or travel purposes - is handled through the general contact import process.

-Once imported, these records are automatically assigned a Secondary status.
-This identifies them as dependents within the system and prevents them from registering as independent primary contacts.
+3. The system automatically assigns these records a Secondary status, identifying them as dependents and preventing them from registering as independent primary contacts.